Looking for "best" IVF clinic abroad?

 Egg donation laws and egg donor regulations vary greatly per country.
-In most countries donating and receiving eggs is legal, various egg donation programmes are available (fresh or frozen eggs) and you can choose between non-anonymous (open ID donors) and anonymous donors.
-In some countries oocyte donors are financially compensated whereas in others, like Australia, egg donation is altruistic.
+In most countries donating and receiving eggs is legal, various egg donation programs are available (fresh or frozen eggs) and you can choose between non-anonymous (open ID donors) and anonymous donors.
+In some countries, oocyte donors are financially compensated whereas in others, like Australia, egg donation is altruistic.

 Getting pregnant with donor eggs in Australia